Israeli – Palestinian Conflict

 Conclusion

-The conflict which is fueled by religious and power disputes, stands as evidence supporting the proverb, "those who fail to learn from history are doomed to repeat it" and underlines the notion that war often leads to the sacrifice of young lives while older individuals engage in diplomatic discussion.
+In short, the conflict driven by religious and power disputes stands as evidence supporting the proverb, “those who fail to learn from history are doomed to repeat it,” and underscores the notion that war often leads to the sacrifice of young lives, while older individuals engage in diplomatic discussions.

 Reference